bungin/README-generator/sample/README.md

 - [License](#license)

 ## Installation
-npm i inquirer
+Inquirer required: npm i inquirer
 ## Usage
-Generate README.md with user input and a template.
+To create a new README.md
 ## Credits
 NimMac/bungin
 ## License
 This project is licensed under the MIT license.